steem-third-party/sbds-rails/README.md

 ### For Existing Rails Projects

-Assuming you already have an existing rails project,

-Add this line to your application's Gemfile:
+Assuming you already have an existing rails project, add this line to your application's Gemfile:

 ```ruby
 gem 'sbds-rails', require: 'sbds'